Kunlong1994/lab3/Lab-03.md

 <!--**How might you use this with only the parts in your kit?
 Show us your solution.**-->

-## Part C. Voltage Varying Sensors
+## Part C. Resistance and Voltage Varying Sensors
 One of the useful aspects of the Arduino is the multitude of analog input pins.
 We'll explore this more now.

 ### FSR